Chobolabs/jsbind/README.md

 #### JavaScriptCore

-The library can create a single JSC context.
-Binding to an existing context and creating multiple contexts are currently not supported.
+The library can create or be bound to a single JSC context.
+Multiple contexts are currently not supported.

 ## Contributing